INS Jyoti: Capacity

-Displacing 39,900 tons at full load, Jyoti is the second largest ship of the navy, even larger than the decommissioned 28,500 tons aircraft carrier INS Viraat.
+Displacing 39,900 tons at full load, the Jyoti is the second largest ship of the navy, even larger than the decommissioned 28,500 tons aircraft carrier INS Viraat.
 The ship can carry 28,000 tons at full load, consisting of fuel diesel, aviation fuels, oils, and water of different grades.
 The fresh water carried for use in steam turbines is of much higher grade than drinking water.

 Jyoti has two replenishment positions on each side, with the option of stern refueling and can replenish three ships simultaneously.
-It can refuel at the rate of 300 tonnes per hour.
+It can refuel at a rate of 300 tonnes per hour.
 It has a range of 12,000 nautical miles at the top speed of 15 knots.
 It has a double-skin hull, which prevents sea pollution in case of damage to any fuel tank, and carries eco-friendly equipment on board to prevent marine and environmental pollution.
 The space between the double-hull is used for ballast tanks.
 The fuel and water levels in the cargo tanks are checked to maintain the ship's stability during loading and discharging of supplies.

 Armament

 It was initially armed with light and medium machine guns.
-In 2000, self-defence capability was added by installing new close-in weapons like anti-aircraft and anti-missile guns and missiles.
+In 2000, self-defence capabilities were added by installing new close-in weapons like anti-aircraft and anti-missile guns and missiles.
 This was done to enhance the survivability of the ship during surface warfare operations on India's western seaboard.
 It also has a helicopter deck.